adobe/aio-lib-photoshop-api/README.md

 - If a URL is provided, the hostname is inspected to determine Azure, Dropbox, or External (default)
 - If a path is provided, the path resolved to Adobe I/O Files if an instance is provided to the constructor, otherwise it's Creative Cloud

-Path resolution can be overridden by the `defaultAIOPaths` and `defaultAdobeCloudPaths` options.
+Path resolution can be overridden by the `defaultAdobeCloudPaths` option.

 The mime-type is resolved based on the extension of the pathname of the URL or the path.
 If no extension can be found or the extension is unknown, the default `image/png` is selected.